Former Rooms that Bloom property offers a rare chance for the right vision.

 Debbie says the sound of trains chugging by is a nice addition without being a distraction.
 “The house is very well built.
 It doesn’t shake when trains pass.
 You can hear them, but you don’t feel them.”

 Step inside the front door and enter a space full of charm.
-The shape, size and definition of every room varies, giving each a slightly different personality.
+The shape, size, and definition of every room vary, giving each a slightly different personality.
 Oak floors were put in long ago to cover the pine originals, a sign of stepped-up refinement way back when.
 The paint and wallpaper echo traditional prairie house decor across eras.
 And if these walls could talk!

 “So many stories.
 Many people passing through here have stories to tell about living nearby and watching the community grow up around the house,” says Debbie.
 “The interior is in really good shape.
 We’ll make a few repairs but there’s no need for gutting.”

 A still smaller structure is nestled behind the cottage as a handy storage space and a little two-story barn is right next to it.
 Everything fits neatly on the land and it’s all laid out with a precise sense of balance.
-Nothing inside or outside seems crammed, forced or tacked on.
+Nothing inside or outside seems cramped, forced, or tacked on.